HomeFire Alarm StandardsServicing frequency

 in the UK?

 A fire alarm system that is not regularly tested and maintained is a system you simply cannot rely on.
-BS 5839-1 sets out clear, structured requirements for how often checks should take place.
-The short answer is at least every six months — but the full picture is more nuanced.
+BS 5839-1 sets out clear, structured requirements for how often checks should take place — and the law requires that you follow them.

 The Required Servicing Schedule at a Glance